Microgreen Blackout Period for the Home Grower

 Yes, we do need to blackout or darken the microgreen tray.
 As you can see in the above photo, most tray lids allow light to penetrate or reach the seeds along the edges.

-We use tea towels to exclude all of the light or cover the tray lids with a cardboard cutout to block out the light.
+We use tea towels to exclude all the light or cover the tray lids with a cardboard cutout to block the light.

-Using dark plastic planting trays with similar sized top and bottoms work great.
-However, most of those type of trays are large, like 10- by 20-inch trays, that are usually too large for home use.
+Using dark plastic planting trays with similar-sized top and bottoms work great.
+However, most of those trays are large, like 10- by 20-inch trays, that are usually too large for home use.

-Smaller trays usually have narrower bottoms than tops, so this is why we use the lid on top of the seeds and soil.
+Smaller trays usually have narrower bottoms than tops, so we use the lid on top of the seeds and soil.

 Is the Blackout Period Necessary?